patspeiser/iroc/README.md

 npm install

-npm run start:dev (to start the server if needed)
+npm run start:dev (to start the server if needed) locally will run http://localhost:3000/